 - 1 tablespoon pumpkin pie spice

-- sea salt
+- salt and pepper

-- Fresh herbs for garnish (parsley, thyme, or sage)
+- fresh herbs for garnish (parsley, thyme, or sage)

 Instructions